-A couple years ago, we visited Joshua Tree National Park.
-We were forced to stay for a few days at a campground due to a storm and a short-term illness that forced us back to the pedestal.
-Trying to find a campground or RV park in the vicinity on Campendium, we found Joshua Tree Lake RV & Campground.
+When we visited Joshua Tree National Park in late 2017, we were forced to take refuge for a few days at Joshua Tree Lake RV & Campground due to a storm and a short-term illness that forced us back to the pedestal.
+This is our campground review of the RV park and campground.

 Campground/RV Park: Joshua Tree Lake, RV & Campground

 Location: 2601 Sunfair Road, Joshua Tree, CA 92252